-One bit of good news if you are looking to build the integrations yourself is the growing B2B gateway, and enterprise integration platform as a service software markets:
+One bit of good news if you are looking to build EDI integrations yourself is the growing B2B gateway, and enterprise integration platform as a service software markets:

 B2B gateway software – middleware supporting integration within your ecosystem of trading partners, software applications, and endpoints; and centralizing data and process interoperability

 Enterprise integration platform as a service – connecting multiple endpoints including application data, APIs, and both cloud and local services integration

 While these aren’t EDI integration delivery tools, they are technical building blocks for creating your own integration solution.

+DID YOU KNOW?
 Another solution rapidly transforming the EDI data integration landscape is intelligent document processing.

 Software platforms like Grooper help organizations process billions of data points every day from large and complex EDI files.

 13. Looking for an EDI Integration Partner?

 If your organization has little or no control over EDI data integration formats or core processes, bringing the integration solution in-house is probably the best approach.